ATL Prep

 Each ATL crewmember on a show is required to prepare materials to present to the faculty committee:

-1. The Director sends a PDF of the screenplay to Erika and Jed, before noon on the day prior to your prep.
+1. The Director sends a PDF of the screenplay to the Filmmaking I instructors, before noon on the day prior to your prep.

 2. The Director, in collaboration with their Producer and Director of Photography, creates a setup schedule and prepares copies for each faculty member at the prep.